Lucas-C/undying-dusk/README.md

   * stats on what fights / tiles get the most rendered
   * MARGINAL EXPECTED EFFECT: pngoptimizer / optimize tilesets : many have redundant sections, a pre-rendering pass could extract tiles from tilesets and put them in a unique PNG, with mappings for the rendering step
 - ideas for another time:
-  * clickable reveal animation with crack
+  * animations (with full page clickable): crack opening, moving box, raising portcullis, contextual actions...
   * for a sequel, start off with Empress chasing player! (not doable due to #states explosion with secrets) -> must go back through whole level without slowing down, with Empress following -> pickup itemX * 3 (with buckler?) on the way, in order to face Empress again with 3 throwable weapons